iamnotdou/stellar-hackathon/info/PROJECT_GUIDE.md

 ## 📋 Project Overview

-**Sticket** is a decentralized event ticketing platform built on Ethereum that transforms traditional event tickets into Non-Fungible Tokens (NFTs).
+**Sticket** is a decentralized event ticketing platform built on Stellar that transforms traditional event tickets into Non-Fungible Tokens (NFTs).
 The platform enables transparent, verifiable, and transferable ticket ownership with zero platform fees and full user control.

 ### Core Concept

-- **Tickets as NFTs**: Each event ticket is minted as an ERC-721 NFT on Ethereum
+- **Tickets as NFTs**: Each event ticket is minted as an ERC-721 NFT on Stellar
 - **Blockchain Verification**: All tickets are immutable and verifiable on-chain
 - **Zero Middlemen**: Direct peer-to-peer transactions with no platform fees
 - **Full Ownership**: Users can transfer, resell, or trade tickets freely